The new "Combat"? announce reality show with Zumba and Elías Montalvo that will be the EEG competition

-Reality war?
-A new competition program will be released soon.
-The Willax chain announced the premiere “This is cool”, whose name would be inspired by two of the most successful spaces on Peruvian television in recent years: “Combat” and “This is war.”
+Is a new reality war coming?
+Chain Willax TV announced what its next premiere will be: the competition program “This is cool”.
+The name and format would be inspired by two of the most successful spaces on Peruvian television in the last decade: “Combat” and “This is war.”

+Figures like Zumba, Allison Pastor, Elías Montalvo, among others, would be the new highlights of “Esto es bacán” and would have the objective of leading in rating on Peruvian television.

 What is known about the new program?